 “Absolute dictated morality is lazy morality, because it requires no thinking.”

 — The Rev. Dr. Becky Edmiston-Lange, Unitarian-Universalist Minister

-The Moral Precepts of “Do No Harm,” are often summarized by the “negative version” of the Golden Rule (also called the Silver Rule) which says, “Do Not Unto Others as you would Have Them Not Do unto you.”
+The Ethical Precepts of “Do No Harm,” are often summarized by the “negative version” of the Golden Rule (also called the Silver Rule) which says, “Do Not Unto Others as you would Have Them Not Do unto you.”